How I give CONSTRUCTIVE criticism to Artists

 - DO NOT EVER, EVER, EVER, EVER give someone critique unless they've asked for it.
 Even if you have something really valid to say, sometimes your opinion is just NOT wanted.
 Deal with it.
 If you're not sure if they want critique or feedback, just ask.
 Don't wade in and start dissecting their artwork without their consent.
 Most people who put their artwork in public view have done so because THEY are happy with it and don't want your critique.
 If they DO want your opinion, they ask for it like this: 'what do you think?', 'I'm not sure about this part', 'feedback welcome' etc.

-- Do not critique works-in-progress (WIPs) Honestly, would you think a half baked caked was delicious?
-No. So just don't.
+- Avoid critiquing works-in-progress (WIPs) Honestly, would you think a half baked caked was delicious?
+No. So avoid critiquing work in progress as if it was supposed to be a fully finished work.
 I've genuinely had people 'advise' me I should 'fill in the rest of my drawing' when I was only a few minutes in... seriously?
 You don't say...

 - Do NOT lecture.
 Aim to discuss the work as one adult to another and this means listening.
 How can you possibly give good critique if you haven't a clue what the artist is trying to do?
 Just because you like a more gestural drawing doesn't mean the artist is trying to achieve that.
 This artwork isn't about YOU or what YOU want to create.
 Good critique guides the artist towards achieving their goals better.
 Not yours.
 Even if you're an expert.
 Even if you're an art genius.
 The simple fact is they might just not want to make art like yours and YOU WILL BE WRONG.
 And if they don't want to explain their art to you take that as a sign to move on.
 Nobody has to explain their work to you.
 You are not entitled to an explanation either.